Find Affordable College Courses

 $8,394 Average Tuition & Fees

-In-state tuition fees for undergraduate students at TWU are $8,394 per year.
+The average tuition and fees for an in-state undergraduate at TWU are $8,394 a year.
 The average amount in student loans that visual and performing arts majors at TWU take out is $24,837.

 Read full report on Visual & Performing Arts at Texas Woman’s University